 Amazon also stated that selected BMW and Mini cars could be connected to their smartphone via Amazon Music and access the service through their infotainment system.

 Spotify is available on almost all devices.
 There’s an iOS, Android, and Mac app.
-However, Spotify Connect is available for a much longer list of devices.
+However, Spotify is available for a much longer list of devices.

 Spotify can be installed on selected TVs made by Panasonic, LG, and Samsung.
 It also works with various audio products, including Bose and Sonos, Onkyo, and Denon.